If you’re like us, there are few things scarier than the sight of your phone facedown on the pavement.

 Protection plans, on the other hand, depend on the price of your device.

-As an example, WarrantyLife offers one year of coverage for an iPhone 7 for $69.
-That breaks down to only $5.75 per month.
+As an example, WarrantyLife offers two years of coverage for a $1049 phone -- say a mid-tier iPhone 11 -- for $69.99.
+That breaks down to only $2.91 per month.
 Unfortunately, these plans don’t cover theft or loss of your phone or accidental damages.

 But remember, monthly costs are only one part of the picture.
 If you need to make a claim, the insurance company will ask for a deductible as well.